wangyayaya/PhyloForge/README.md

 ……
 ```

-Both types of VCF files are acceptable, but it is required that they both have information in the INFO column marked with "SVTYPE=".
+Both types of VCF files are acceptable, but it is required that both contain the "SVTYPE=" information in the INFO column.

-### 2. Explanation of Running Parameters Configuration
+### 2. Running Parameter Configuration Instructions

 ```
-Copy Code[sv_opt] # Tree construction based on SNP sites vcf_file = AMP_SV.vcf
+[sv_opt] # Construct a tree based on SNP loci vcf_file = AMP_SV.vcf
 out_path = SV_out
-tree_software = iqtree # Tree construction software, only iqtree
-thread = 10 # Number of threads
+tree_software = iqtree # Tree construction software, only iqtree is allowed thread = 10 # Number of threads
 ```

-After completing the configuration, run the command: phyloforge -S run.config to build a phylogenetic tree based on genomic structural variations.
+After configuring, run the command: `phyloforge -S run.config` to construct a phylogenetic tree based on genomic structural variants.

 ### 3. Explanation of Result Files